kbrown0007/Kickstarter-/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-During the month of May and June is where we seen the most success.
+During the month of May and June is where we seen the most success. .
+It really started to decline in November and December seeing some of the lowest numbers.
 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered